 5) Indexing the Data

 There are two types of data that the app needs.
-First we will get the CDR data from Shoretel’s internal database, via our newly created remote JDBC connection.
+First we will get the CDR data from Shoretel’s internal database, via our newly created remote JDBC connection and the Splunk DB Connect app.
 Secondly we’ll use Splunk’s Universal Forwarder to send the TmsNcc.log data from the Shoretel server as well.

 - SSH or log into your Splunk host.